inasafe/inasafe-doc/docs/source/developer-docs/coding_standards.rst

 Note the following in the above examples:

+* The first line of a docstring should be a precis of the class/method/function expressed in less than 80 chars, terminated with a full stop and exclude redundant phrases such as 'Class to do x' or 'This method does...'.
+* There should be an empty line following the first docstring line.
+* More detailed explanation and usage examples can follow this first line.
+The detailed explanation should not repeat the information provided in the parameters and returns sections.
+* A line break should follow the optional detailed description.
-* param and type are grouped together with no line break between them.
+* **param** and **type** are grouped together with no line break between them.
 * If the param description is more than one line, indent the successive lines with 4 spaces.
 * A newline should be placed after each type and rtype.
-* If multiple types are allowed, separate them with commas e.g. :rtype: str, boolean.
+* If multiple types are allowed, separate them with commas e.g. ``:rtype: str, boolean``.
-* If a function or method returns nothing, no returns section is used.
+* If a function or method returns nothing, no **returns** section is used.
-* If a function or method raises nothing explicitly, not raises section is used.
+* If a function or method does not raise anything explicitly, no raises section is used.
 * If a function or method is extremely obvious there is no need to have anything more than a single line docstring.
 * If a function or method returns a tuple it should be be documented as